oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/introduction/introduction.md

 In this workshop, you will learn how to:

-- Optional, How to enable the File Server in Oracle Integration 3 instance.
+- Enable the File Server in Oracle Integration 3 instance.
-- Optional, Setup required to complete this LiveLab
+- Setup required artifacts to complete the live lab
-- Creating a Project
+- Create a Project
-- Creating Connections
+- Create Connections
 - Design a Scheduled Integration Flow
-- Test and Monitor Integration Flow
+- Test and Observe Integration Flow

 ### Prerequisites